 Arduino

-Arduino is an open-source hardware and software company, project and user community that designs and manufactures single-board microcontrollers and micro-control kits for building digital devices.
+Arduino is an open-source hardware and software company, project and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
 Its products are licensed under the GNU Laser General Public License (LGPL) or the GNU General Public License (GPL), which allows the production and distribution of Arduino Board software by anyone.

 I used as medium of communication from the computer in the robot to different servo.
 Arduino flashed first with the MRLcom code that can be found in MRLs (My Robot Lab) resource folder.
 After Flashing with the code, now the arduino is ready to communicate with the computer using a USB port (MRLComm to the Arduino, 2019).
 Use Arduino AT MEGA 2560 is given below: